A Justice for Grenfell march in 2018.

 Black and white photo of a cityscape with old buildings in the foreground, a construction crane, and a modern high-rise building in the background under an overcast sky.

-A tower block and another under construction in 1965.
+A tower block in 1965, with another under construction in the background.

 In the decades since, many tower blocks have been neglected, with cuts made to the necessary care and repair of the buildings.
 In the case of Grenfell, residents regularly complained about problems with the building, including fire safety risks.